wsilverio11/Debugger-Lab/README.md

 Put your answers to the lab questions in a file called `Answers.md`.
-If you use TextWrangler you should open a new text file and immediately save it as `Answers.md`.
+If you use TextWrangler you should open a new text file and immediately save it as `Answers.md` in the assignment repository directory.
 TextWrangler will note the `.md` extension on the filename and apply Markdown highlighting automatically.

-## Pig
+### Pig

 In CS I there was a lab in which you implemented the dice game pig.
 For those of you who haven't been playing pig regularly since then, here are the rules of